-It’s not hard to think of well-known, visionary leaders of the past few decades.
+It’s not hard to think of well-known, visionary leaders of the 21st century.
 Steve Jobs.
 Sheryl Sandberg.
 Bill Gates.
+Jeff Bezos.
 Warren Buffett.
 Oprah Winfrey.

-However, there’s no denying that Elon Musk deserves a spot near the top of that list.
+However, there’s no denying that Elon Musk deserves a spot near the top of the most effective leaders.1

 He’s founded some of the most innovative companies in the world, including X.com (which later became PayPal), SpaceX, and Tesla Motors.
-If that doesn’t keep him busy enough, he’s also founded lesser-known companies like Neuralink (a neurotechnology company) and The Boring Company (focused on infrastructure and tunnels for transportation).
+A serial entrepreneur, he’s also founded lesser-known companies like Neuralink (a neurotechnology company) and The Boring Company (focused on infrastructure and tunnels for transportation).

 With such a long list of businesses and achievements under his belt, it’s no wonder that Elon Musk’s leadership style has become an area of interest and fascination.
 He has a reputation as being equal parts genius and workaholic, and employees are quick to admit that working for him is simultaneously challenging and rewarding.

 "He's highly intelligent.
 He's already 10 steps ahead of you," a former manager at Tesla told Business Insider2.
 "You have to think 10 times more audacious than he does to be able to be successful."

 "I feel like I'm 10 times smarter now than when I first joined," a different senior-level employee added.